luizredig/daily-streak/README.md

 Progress: Commit 7 of 10 completed on Day 7
 Progress: Commit 8 of 10 completed on Day 7
 Progress: Commit 9 of 10 completed on Day 7
+Progress: Commit 10 of 10 completed on Day 7